telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/common-issues.md

 ## See Also

-Other articles on AngularJS directives and integration with Kendo UI:
+Other articles on AngularJS integration with Kendo UI:

 * [AngularJS Integration Overview]({% slug angularjs_integration_directives %})
 * [Global Events]({% slug global_events_angularjs_directives %})